joonipatootie/joonipatootie/README.md

 - i  currentky make hazbin art (sometiems the owl house :p) ik its a bit scary
 - dont copy my skins, i will know and i will doxx u ^^
 - i dont like roleplaying out in the open,, (sorry) we can just talk and be funny !
 ------------------------------------------------------------------------------------------------------------------------
 WHEN YOU SEE ME !!
 YAYAY! :
-Im okay with cuddling and small talk, though im not on pt for long if im not with close friends sadly, sorry if im dry with you at first I SWEAR IM NOT LIKE THAT ALL THE TIME PLEASE !!!!! check carrd or strawpage for fandoms and other stuff like music 🙀
+Im okay with cuddling and small talk, though im not on pt for long if im not with close friends sadly, sorry if im dry with you at first I SWEAR IM NOT LIKE THAT ALL THE TIME PLEASE !!!!! check strawpages for fandoms and other stuff like music 🙀
 ------------------------------------------------------------------------------------------------------------------------------------------------------
 STATS :

 Online - i dont use this lol.